VAT Registration TYPES IN CZECH REPUBLIC

 VAT Registration: obligatory vs voluntary Full VAT

-- If your revenue from CZECH SOURCES exceeds 2.000.000 CZK within 12 months (not per calendar year, but per 12 months).
-You will have the obligation to register for Full VAT.
-Before 2023, this limit was 1.000.000 CZK .
+- New from 2025: If your revenue from CZECH SOURCES exceeds 2.536.500 CZK within *the calendar year* .
+You will have the obligation to register for Full VAT.*

 - If you invoice to EU-BASED COMPANIES services or goods, you have the obligation to register for VAT-Light - even for a single 500 EUR invoice.
 If you already have a Full VAT-registration, you do not have to register again for VAT-Light.